bombchus/z64-music-wiki/docs/audiobank-ref.md

         * `NUM_DRUM: 0`
         * `NUM_SFX: 0`
         * `ATnum: 0`

-        !!! info
-            This audiobank has no drums or sound effects.

         ## Instruments (Program Name: 0x00 to 0x14)
         Below is a list of the "instruments" inside of audiobank `0x02`.
 These work exactly as regular instruments do, you can even import them into a custom audiobank as an instrument and use it in a sequence just like any regular instrument; and this is a common structure for the sound effects within the game.